Make This Medicinal Tonic For Its Powerful Detoxifying And Regulating Properties

-- Start by washing the beets.
-You can leave the skin on.
-Chop the beets into (not too) small cubes and place them in the bottom of the glass jar.
+- Start by peeling the skin and washing the beets.
+Chop the beets into (not too) small cubes and place them in the glass jar.

 - Fill the jar with filtered water and leave at least 1 inch of space at the top of the jar.
 Add salt and the desired flavoring.

 - Cover the top of the jar with a cloth, a towel, or cheesecloth.
-You can always secure the cloth with a rubber band or some string.
+Secure the cloth with a rubber band or some string.

 - Leave the jar on your kitchen counter for at least 3-5 days, at room temperature.
-Check it daily and remove any sum that forms on the top.
+Check it daily and remove any scum that forms on the top.

 - You will know that your beet kvass is ready when it has a deep, red color and you begin to see fizzy bubbles along the top of the liquid.
 Remove the cloth and replace with lid.
 Close lid tight and transfer the jar to your fridge to let it continue fermenting.

 Once the tonic is ready, you can consume between 3 and 4 ounces twice per day, to cleanse your system and restore regularity to your bowel movements.